Police officers' slaying raises pressure on New York mayor

 Police identified Brinsley's former girlfriend as Shaneka Nicole Thompson, 29.
 She was in critical but stable condition at an area hospital, police said.

-(This corrected version of the story fixes 16th paragraph to show deaths were first fatal shootings of New York police since 2011, not 2001).
+(This version of the story corrects paragraph 16 to show deaths were first fatal shootings of New York police since 2011, not 2001.)

 (Additional reporting by Ian Simpson in Washington, Anna Yukhananov in Baltimore, Jason McLure in St. Louis, Colleen Jenkins in Winston-Salem, North Carolina, Sebastien Melo in New York and P.J.
 Huffstutter in Chicago; Writing by Scott Malone and Eric Beech, editing by David Evans, Diane Craft and Christian Plumb)